 - Moving around cities.
 Getting lost in a new city is the best way to learn how to get around it, so choose to walk out in the sunshine (or rain).
 If distances are too much to cover on foot, go for carpooling.

 Any other ideas you may want to contribute on how to go green as a freelancer?
-I’d love to hear from you!
+We’d love to hear from you!

 Please share your thoughts in the comment box below.
 Thank you!